SanjaiKumar-001/SOC-LAB/01-Investigations/Phase-01-Endpoint/003-lsass-credential-dumping-lolbin-tradecraft/README.md

 17:05:09  reg.exe modifies SpecialAccounts\UserList
 ```

-The parent process information showed that the activity was executed from the elevated PowerShell session.
+The parent process information showed that the activity was executed from the PowerShell session.

 The repeated 7-Zip executions also showed that the attacker initially attempted to extract the KvcForensic archive before switching to direct retrieval of the executable.